Agent Negotiation Protocol (ANP)

 )

 Accepts exactly one (listing, bid) pair.
-The settlement contract rejects the transaction if the on-chain recomputed hashes do not match these committed values.
+Verification rejects documents if recomputed hashes do not match these committed values.

 Content Hash Computation